doofinder/doofinder-magento2/README.md

 Once the installation has finished, you can also access to a ready to use phpMyAdmin local server listening in port 8080: http://localhost:8080.
 Here you will see all the Magento 2 tables in the database specified in the file `.env` (by default: magentobase)

+## Varnish was added to manage cache

+By default Varnish is commented on docker-compose.
+So if you need to use it, you can uncomment and restart your containers.
+To enable Magento to use Varnish as cache manager, you can follow the official doc from Adobe: [Configure the Commerce application to use Varnish](https://experienceleague.adobe.com/en/docs/commerce-operations/configuration-guide/cache/configure-varnish-commerce).

+If you uncomment Varnish container, remember to comment the port `9012:80` in the `web` container.

 ## Uninstall the module

 You can remove the Doofinder module using this straightforward method: